Jim Rhodes: Mayor of Columbus, 1944–1952

-Ohio Governor
+Governor of Ohio

 With an eye on the governorship, Rhodes was elected State Auditor in 1952, and took office in early 1953.
 In 1954, Rhodes ran against the popular incumbent, Democratic governor Frank Lausche, and lost by a 54% to 46% margin.
 In 1962, Rhodes ran again for governor – this time against Democratic incumbent Mike DiSalle.
 Rhodes's campaign centered on "jobs and progress," and in speeches Rhodes routinely claimed that an increase in jobs would lead to a decrease in everything from crime and divorce, to mental illness.
 Rhodes also made DiSalle's tax increases, such as the gas tax, a prominent part of his campaign.
 Rhodes also weathered a minor scandal when Democratic State Chairman alleged that Rhodes diverted and borrowed a total of $54,000 from his campaign funds.
 During a debate, both Rhodes and DiSalle agreed that this was, "the most vicious campaign [of] the Ohio governorship."
 On November 6, 1962, Ohioans voted Rhodes into the governorship with 59% of the vote.

-Rhodes served two terms as governor, and he also was a "favorite son" Presidential candidate who controlled the Ohio delegation to the Republican National Conventions in 1964 and 1968, before retiring in 1971.
+Rhodes served two terms as governor, and he also was a "favorite son" presidential candidate who controlled the Ohio delegation to the Republican National Conventions in 1964 and 1968, before retiring in 1971.
 He ran for the U.S. Senate in 1970 and narrowly lost, to U.S. Representative Robert Taft Jr., in the primary election, which was two days after the events at Kent State.

 Rhodes oversaw the last two (by electrocution) pre-Furman executions in Ohio, which were both in early 1963, before Ohio resumed executions in 1999.
 In 1983 Rhodes pardoned boxing promoter Don King for a 1967 non‐negligent manslaughter conviction of stomping one of his employees to death.

+Rhodes championed a county airport program which, after being passed by voters in 1965, saw the construction of 50 airports throughout the state.

 At a news conference in Kent, Ohio, on Sunday May 3, 1970, the day before the Kent State shootings, he said of campus protesters:

 They're worse than the Brownshirts, and the Communist element, and also the Night Riders, and the vigilantes.
 They're the worst type of people that we harbor in America.